Rekrut: Austria

+In the Austrian Bundesheer, Rekrut (known as Wehrmann, until 1998) is the lowest rank in the Heer and Luftwaffe.
+It belongs to the so-called Rekruten rank group.

 Germany

 In the German Bundeswehr, Rekrut is the generic term for military personnel during basic training.
 In most cases it refers to the lowest rank of enlisted men, e.g. a Soldat of the German Army, Flieger of the German Air Force, or Matrose of the German Navy.